8 Great Contact Form Examples from Real Online Businesses (+ Templates)

 The notable thing about the CAMICB contact form is that it uses a hybrid popup/“Contact Us” page approach.
 When users land on the Contact Us page, the CAMICB website instantly opens a simple pop-up contact form where visitors can submit their messages.

 With just three fields, CAMICB keeps its form short and to the point.
 Also, the pop-up approach creates a nice distraction-free interface where the focus is entirely on the form.
+This makes submitting an inquiry about as frictionless as possible.

 And to make things even easier, CAMICB also displays a slide-up contact form that users can access in its footer: